LinusNEP/EnvoDat/docs/GET_STARTED.md

 python3 -m venv EnvoDatEnv
 source EnvoDatEnv/bin/activate
 ```
 After the above step, you should see `(EnvoDatEnv)` at the start of your command prompt, indicating that the virtual environment is active.
-Once activated, install the necessary packages, e.g., ultralytics for YOLO and other relevant python libraries:
+Once activated, install the necessary packages, e.g., ultralytics for YOLO and other relevant Python libraries:
 ```bash
 pip install torch ultralytics
 pip install matplotlib opencv-python